kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Property damage

-• Product liability or compensation for defective product
+• Product liability or compensation for a defective product

 • Property disputes involving security deposits, rent arrears, unlawful eviction notices, etc.